ydamit/planckster-docs/docs/guides/kubeflow/analysing-scraped-data.md

 ```

-#### Or, use the utility functions in ```scraped_data_repository.py``` that take care of file naming, formatting, and saving:
+Or, use the utility functions in ```scraped_data_repository.py``` that take care of file naming, formatting, and saving:

 * ```scraped_data_repository.download_img(source, job_id, path)```
 * ```scraped_data_repository.download_json(source, job_id, path)```
 * etc.

-## After saving all relevant data, perform the desired vizualizations:
+### Step 4: After saving all relevant data, perform the desired vizualizations:

-#### Note: visualizations require having *matched* satellite and social media data.
-This type of augmentation is usually performed by an **Augmentation Repository**, but in case it hasn't, one can use the following code:
+**Note:** visualizations require having *matched* satellite and social media data.
+This type of augmentation is usually performed by an **Augmentation Repository**, but in case it has not, one can use the following code:

 ```
 # load tweets (or any kind of scraped social media) data that is relevant to the particular usecase (wildfires/disaster)